-Before joining John Jay College, Richard Balkissoon received an Associate’s degree in Computer Science in his native country, Guyana.
-He is currently the Center’s webmaster and also an upper junior pursuing a Bachelor’s of Arts in Computer Science in the Criminal Justice field.
+Richard Balkissoon received an Associate’s degree in Computer Science in his native country, Guyana, as well as a Bachelor’s of Arts in Computer Science in the criminal justice field at John Jay College.
+He is currently the Center’s webmaster.
 Richard’s web related skills include the following: web development, graphic designing, building and repairing computers, and surveillance systems installation.
 In the future, he hopes to pursue a career in Computer Forensics.

-Steff graduated from the Ethical Culture Fieldston School here in New York City in 2013 and is currently a student at Bowdoin College in Brunswick, ME.
-For the previous two summers Steff was an intern at Bloomberg, LP where she worked in the core product news department.
-At Fieldston Steff helped organize multiple day-long events involving workshops and guest speakers in which the entire school participated.
+Steff Chavez graduated from the Ethical Culture Fieldston School in New York City in 2013 and is currently a student at Bowdoin College in Brunswick, ME.
+For the previous two summers, she was an intern at Bloomberg, LP, where she worked in the core product news department.
+At Fieldston, Steff helped organize multiple day-long events involving workshops and guest speakers in which the entire school participated.
 One event, for example, centered around the experience of war and Steff led a panel of veterans who shared their various experiences as soldiers.
-At Bowdoin Steff is a features writer for the student newspaper The Orient and has helped organize campus-wide academic and social events as a College House member.
+At Bowdoin, Steff is a features writer for the student newspaper The Orient and has helped organize campus-wide academic and social events as a College House member.

-Caitlin Fung is a senior at John Jay College majoring in international criminal justice and minoring in psychology.
-She is also a student in the John Jay Honors Program and was a 2012 New York Needs You fellow.
-As part of the New York Needs You Fellowship program, Caitlin completed two internships with the New York County District Attorney’s Office and Morgan Stanley.
+Caitlin Fung is an alumna from John Jay College with a major in International Criminal Justice and a minor in Psychology.
+She is also a former student of the John Jay Honors Program.
+In addition, she was a 2012 New York Needs You fellow through which she completed two internships with the New York County District Attorney’s Office and Morgan Stanley.
 Caitlin hopes to attend law school and pursue a career practicing criminal law.

 Ali Haxhijaj, an ethnic Albanian from Kosovo, is a senior at John Jay College double majoring in International Criminal Justice and Political Science.
-He has participated in the National Model United Nation’s conference for 2 academic years and has won various awards amongst competing international universities.
-During his freshman year Ali volunteered at the NYPD Explorer Program working with community development.
-To further his experience, He has engaged in local government by becoming a CUNY Corps Service Fellow who has interned at the New York City Council and the Office of the Manhattan Borough President.
-In the future, he hopes to combine his experience with government servitude and international relations by pursuing a career in the U.S. Department of State.
+He has participated in the National Model United Nations Conference (’14 and ’15) and has won various awards amongst competing international universities.
+Ali has also engaged in various realms of civic service and community development such as volunteering for the New York City Police Department, interning for New York City Council and the Office of the Manhattan Borough President, and becoming a Fellow of the CUNY Service Corps program.
+In the future, he hopes to combine his experience of government servitude and global affairs to travel internationally to help others in need.

-Rocio Maradiegue is currently a senior at John Jay College majoring in Political Science with a concentration in International Relations and Human Rights and a minor in history.
-Rocio is a CUNY Service Corps fellow and interned with CUNY Citizenship NOW! where she helped provide immigration services to low income members of the community.
-She is also a two year member of the John Jay women’s soccer team.
-During her last year at John Jay Rocio will participate in the United Nations Student Association for her second year, not only as a delegate, but as Treasurer of the club.
+Rocio Maradiegue is currently a senior at John Jay College majoring in Political Science with a concentration in International Relations and Human Rights and a minor in History.
+She is a CUNY Service Corps fellow and is also a two year member of the John Jay women’s soccer team.
+Previously, she interned with CUNY Citizenship NOW! where she helped provide immigration services to low-income members of the community.
+During her last year at John Jay, she will participate in the United Nations Student Association for a second year, not only as a delegate, but as Treasurer of the club.
 After graduation, Rocio plans to attend law school for international human rights law or pursue a masters in human rights and international relations.

 Tannuja Rozario is a senior at John Jay College majoring in Law and Society with minors in Human Rights and Gender Studies.
 She is also a member of John Jay’s Honors Program, Ronald E. McNair Program, and Phi Eta Sigma National Honor Society.
 During her junior year, she served as a CUNY Service Corps Fellow and was placed as an intern at Midtown Community Court, where her research in different areas, such as gender-based violence, was incorporated in the Fatherhood and Workforce Development Program curriculum.
 She is particularly interested in women’s rights, LGBT rights, and international human rights.
 In the future, Tannuja hopes to pursue her Masters in Human Rights and a PhD in Sociology.